PollyHannah/Phylogenomic-study/README.md

 Each .txt file will contain sequence match information as look similar to the image below.
 ![BLASTP output](https://github.com/user-attachments/assets/1317a282-04e7-4ec6-a92f-850ff9ad2ca0)

-###### Interpreting BLASTp results
+##### 6.6 Interpreting BLASTp results
 The BLASTp search results are found in the `.txt` files linked above.
 The most important part of the results is the list of 'Sequences producing significant alignments'.
 A list of sequence names are provided along with an E-value and Score (Bits) for each sequence.

 The E-value is the number of hits (alignments) equivalent to a hit (or alignment) that we would expect to see by chance.
 Smaller E-values represent better hits.
 The Score (Bits) summarises the sequence similarity between the query sequence and the database hit.
 A higher bit score indicates a better hit.
 More information can be found [here](https://genomicsaotearoa.github.io/hts_workshop_mpi/level1/43_blast_interpretation/#interpretting-the-results-of-blast-queries).

-A spreadsheet summarising the most probable identities of each orthogroup, based on the BLASTp results, can be found in `gene_identity.xlsx`.
+A spreadsheet summarising the most probable identities of each orthogroup, based on the BLASTp results, can be found in [`gene_identity.xlsx`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/Gene_identity.xlsx).
 The 'most probable identity' was the sequence out of the 'Sequences producing significant alignments' in the BLASTp output with the  highest Score (bits) and lowest E- Value.

 I highlighted cells in red which I'm not confident in, as they returned an have an E-value >1 and a Score (Bits) < 50.

+### Assigning matching orthogroups, gene identities
+I combined the gene identity data above ([`gene_identity.xlsx`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/Gene_identity.xlsx)) with the data generated earlier which matches orthogroups across taxonomic levels.
+This is so you can get a better idea for the putative gene identiy of each 'group' of orthogroups across taxonomic levels.
+I just used the filter function in excel to do this.

+The combined data file can be found (here)[https://github.com/PollyHannah/Phylogenomic-study/blob/main/sequence_matches_gene_identity.xlsx] and is called `sequence_matches_gene_identity.xlsx`.

 ### Generate new Q matrices